 • To consider that insulation on exterior columns was damaged, the debris impact had to damage or destroy office furnishings (modular office workstations) adjacent to the columns.
 If the office furnishings remained intact after interaction with the debris field, then the insulation on the inside face of the exterior columns behind these furnishings was assumed to remain intact.
-If the room furnishings were damaged or destroyed after interaction with the debris field, then the insulation on the inside face of the exterior columns behind these furnishings was assumed to remain intact.
 If the room furnishings were damaged or destroyed after interaction with the debris field, then the insulation on the inside face of the exterior columns in the same vicinity was assumed to be dislodged over that floor height.
 The other three faces of the exterior columns were protected by the windows and/or aluminum cladding and were assumed to have no insulation damage.
-[274]
+[277]